Frequently asked questions (FAQs)

 • Teaching notes to address potential learning challenges.

-• The teacher also has all the resources they need to teach Year 0 students on the teacher dashboard, and also ensure every Year 0 has access to the student dashboard.
+• The teacher also has all the resources they need to teach Year 0 students on the Teacher Dashboard, and ensure every Year 0 student has access to the Student Dashboard.

 Workbooks